 My background is theatre and for many years I wrote, directed and acted in Christian presentations, led worship and, when there was time, preached.
 I would never say that I play a character when I preach nor would I say that I script my sermons the way I write a play, but there are skills from theatre that have made me a better speaker.
 Over time I have done considerably less acting and yet I spend more time on stage than ever before.

 If I can take a story and make it real, if I can take a character and make them three-dimensional, if I can take a concept and make it applicable in someone’s life then I have made the Bible come alive to the listener.
-If I can present the truth with passion while engaging the attendee and holding their attention I have made obedient response the desired outcome of the time we have spent together.
+If I can present the truth with passion while engaging the attendee and holding their attention I have created an opportunity for obedient response during the time we have spent together.

 I love using a combination of: